some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-When a server sends out a Stop Offer Service entry all subscriptions for this service instance shall be deleted on the client side.
+When a client receives a Stop Offer Service entry, all subscriptions for this service instance shall be deleted on the client side.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_834